Bipolar Bliss n' Blues

 "I was looking for info on Stevie Nicks and Lindsey Buckingham, and your site popped up with that ultra fabulous CD cover.
 I don't even really LIKE fleetwood mac (i found their songs annoying, dated, and forgettable) but thanks to my ex boyfriend, I am curious about their working and artistic relationship."

 What ultra fabulous CD cover am I TALKING about?
 I know I've got tons of info printed out on these two.
 Like I stated, my ex got me curious.
 I think we are Stevie Nicks and Lindsey Buckingham in theory.
-Being on stage with Matt is like being in love with him all over again.
+Being on stage with ------ is like being in love with him all over again.
 IN LOVE not just I love him, I am IN LOVE with him- on stage.
 When we sing together, when we connect emotionally playing music, there is no greater feeling.
 This is the high of love and this is what Stevie and Lindsey battled through in all their years with Fleetwood Mac.Sometimes the greatest and most honest pieces of art come from the vast confusion from turmoil of the heart.
 Love's despair.
 An ultimate denial of getting the things in life that are most desired.
 From the pain, blooms beauty.

 It took nearly 40 years to complete Nicks' song, "Moonlight (Vampire's Dream)".
 She wrote it about her and Lindsey.
 According to Stevie, the last verse was inspired by the Twilight series; New Moon in particular.
 I would gather that it also helped inspire the Title of the song.